 Directly below the main breaker, there are smaller breaker switches.
 Those switches are responsible for delivering electricity to the other rooms in the house.
 If you want to cut the electric supply to one room, simply turn off that switch.

 The power is transported out of the panel through a wire.
 This wire is insulated with a red or black cover.
-The power returns to the panel through a neutral wire covered in a white insulation.
+The power returns to the panel through a neutral wire covered in white insulation.

-There is a third wire that provides the ground and is encased in green insulation.
+A third wire provides the ground and is encased in green insulation.
 Those two wires will connect to a neutral bar in the panel.

 It's recommended to get thicker wires for safety reasons.
 If the wires become too hot, they could overload and the insulating case could melt.

-Both of these are installed as a safety precaution.
-In case of the power overloading, the breakers or fuses shut off and prevent the wires from overheating.
+Both of these are installed as safety precautions.
+In case of power overloading, the breakers or fuses shut off and prevent the wires from overheating.

 The breakers could be reset in case it has to shut off due to overloading.
 A fuse needs to be replaced in case it blows.